Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Challenges and future perspectives

 3) On-device machine learning: Most current fish tracking, counting, and behavioural analysis models are performed in the cloud or on high-performance GPUs.
 However, many aquaculture tasks require real-time responses, such as fish feeding and abnormal behaviour detection.
 Cloud-based models may struggle to guarantee this real-time performance, and many devices in remote and harsh aquaculture environments may not have consistent internet connectivity.
 On-device models can greatly reduce exercise pressure and make devices more intelligent, providing users with a better experience.
-However, terminal devices have processing power, power consumption, cost, and volume limitations.
-Future developments could focus on reducing the complexity of computing and storage by optimizing neural network algorithms or compressing network models using techniques like knowledge distillation to enable direct running on device chips.
+However, terminal devices are often limited in processing power, power consumption, cost, and volume.
+Future developments could focus on reducing the complexity of computing and storage by optimizing neural network algorithms or compressing network models using techniques like knowledge distillation to enable their deployment on device chips.

-4)Integration of fish tracking, counting, and behaviour analysis: Most research addresses fish tracking, counting, and behaviour analysis as separate tasks.
+4) Integration of fish tracking, counting, and behaviour analysis: Most research addresses fish tracking, counting, and behaviour analysis as separate tasks.
 However, these tasks are often interconnected in real-world aquaculture scenarios and must be performed continuously in the same environment.
 Developing a joint model that can handle all three tasks simultaneously would be more memory-efficient and suitable for practical applications in aquaculture.
 A joint model would leverage the shared features and information among the tasks, reducing redundancy and improving overall performance.
-For example, accurate fish tracking can provide valuable information for counting and behaviour analysis, while behaviour analysis can help identify and resolve tracking challenges such as occlusions and interactions between fish.
-Researchers can develop more comprehensive and efficient systems for monitoring and managing aquaculture farms by integrating these tasks into a single framework.
+For example, accurate fish tracking can provide valuable counting and behaviour analysis information.
+In contrast, behaviour analysis can help identify and resolve tracking challenges such as occlusions and interactions between fish.
+More comprehensive and efficient systems could be developed for monitoring and managing aquaculture farms by integrating these tasks into a single framework.
 This approach would also reduce the computational resources required, making it more feasible to deploy such systems in real-world settings.
 Future research should focus on developing novel architectures and training strategies that can effectively combine fish tracking, counting, and behaviour analysis tasks.

 5) Integration of large language models (LLMs) and artificial general intelligence (AGI): Recent advancements in LLMs and AGI have the potential to revolutionize fish tracking, counting, and behaviour analysis.
 LLMs, such as GPT-4 \cite{GPT4} and LLaMA \cite{llama}, can be fine-tuned on aquaculture-specific datasets to generate accurate descriptions and analyses of fish behaviour from textual data.
 AGI systems, like DeepMind's Gato \cite{reed2022generalist}, which can perform a wide range of tasks using a single model, could be adapted to integrate multiple modalities (e.g., vision, acoustics, and text) for comprehensive fish monitoring and management.
 By leveraging the power of LLMs and AGI, aquaculture researchers and practitioners can develop more intelligent and adaptable systems for understanding and optimizing fish welfare and production.